-Who am I what I am?
+Who am I?
+What am I?
 I am still here trying to figure out what I want to be when I grow up, and decided I can't find a label for me.
 So here is "sarah" with her many hats that she wears.
-Hat's yes, I like hats and they all bring their different colors and atrributes to enhance the person that I am and am still becoming.
+Hat's yes, I like hats and they all bring their different colors and attributes to enhance the person that I am and am still becoming.

 The Many Hats of Sarah Murane